 When inspecting the bucket look for any wear and tear on its underside and back.
 Check the bucket points and the bottom pins and brushes.
 Look for any crack all areas of the bucket.
 Repairing the bucket is not difficult, but if not maintained well it can be costly in particular if you have to replace the cutting edge, teeth and adaptor.

 Whether to purchase or hire a wheel loader?

 If you are looking to hire a wheel loader for either long term or short term hire get in touch with us.
-We have the largest database of wheel loader suppliers and operators across Australia.
-Get rates in minutes here or get in touch with on 1300 691 912.
+We can help you decide which loader you'll need with our guide.
+We have the largest database of loader suppliers across Australia.
+Have a look through our wheel loader hire in Brisbane, Sydney, Melbourne, Canberra, Perth, Adelaide and Darwin.
+Use our get a quote tool or get in touch with us on 1300 691 912.

 To keep up to date with all of the latest industry and project news, subscribe to iSeekplant's Flapping Mouth blog below!